koreader/koreader/doc/Building.md

 Once you have the emulator ready to rock you can [build for other platforms too](Building_targets.md).

 ## Testing

-You may need to check out the [circleci config file][circleci-conf] to setup up a proper testing environment.

-Briefly, you need to install `luarocks` and then install `busted` and `ansicolors` with `luarocks`.
-The "eng" language data file for tesseract-ocr is also need to test OCR functionality.
-Finally, make sure that `luajit` in your system is at least of version 2.0.2.

 To automatically set up a number of primarily luarocks-related environment variables: